Adding Value to QA and Testing Processes

 3 Days - 16 Topics!

-This session is appropriate for QA professionals, test professionals, software developers and managers, and systems support professionals.
+This course is appropriate for QA professionals, test professionals, software developers and managers, and systems support professionals.

-The workshop contains several team-based exercises which focus on having the participants brainstorm solutions for case study examples.
+The course contains several team-based exercises which focus on having the participants brainstorm solutions for case study examples.

 Who Should Attend